yegor256/blog/_posts/2015/nov/2015-11-16-json-vs-xml.md

 They are very different things with their own areas of applicability.

 <!--more-->

+{% picture /images/2015/11/the-man-who-stare-at-goats.jpg 0 The Men Who Stare at Goats (2009) by Grant Heslov %}

 {% quote JSON is a good data format, and it is just a data format %}